Marie Sukers

-Marie Elizabeth Sukers (born 18 June 1972) is a South African politician from the Western Cape who has been a Member of the National Assembly of South Africa for the African Christian Democratic Party since May 2019.
+Marie Elizabeth Sukers (born 18 June 1972) is a South African politician from the Western Cape who served as a Member of the National Assembly of South Africa for the African Christian Democratic Party from May 2019 until May 2024.

 Early life and education

 In 1991, she achieved a Ministerial Development Diploma from the Rhema Bible Training Centre.
 She fulfilled a management program at Wits Business School in 2005.
 Sukers obtained a bachelor's degree in theology from the International School of Ministry (ISOM) in 2018.

 Parliamentary career

-Sukers was nominated to the National Assembly of South Africa following the general election that was held on 8 May 2019 due to the fact that she was placed second on the ACDP's regional list.
+Sukers was nominated to the National Assembly of South Africa following the general election that was held on 8 May 2019 because she was placed second on the ACDP's regional list.
 She was sworn in as a Member of Parliament on 22 May 2019.
 On 27 June, she received her committee assignments.

 During a debate on gender-based violence in September 2019, Sukers called for the House to forget about politics, and to show leadership in addressing the scourge of violence.
 She called for a national day of prayer against Gender Based Violence.

+Sukers was not high enough on the ACDP list for her to be returned to parliament following the 2024 general election.